knative/serving/docs/spec/overview.md

 * a single referenceable resource for the route to perform automated rollouts

-* a single resource that can be watched to see a history of all revisions created
+* a single resource that can be watched to see a history of all the revisions created

 * (but doesn’t mandate) PATCH semantics for new revisions to be done